 Drawbacks of the GMO Labeling Law

 One of the major concerns about Vermont’s new law is that it sets the stage for legislative chaos.
-If individual states are allowed to regulate their own GMO labels, the result could theoretically be a system of requirements that no company with nationwide distribution can meet.
+If individual states regulate their own GMO labels, the result could theoretically be a system of requirements that no company with nationwide distribution can meet.
 According to Campbell’s president Denise Morrison:

 Put simply, although we believe that consumers have the right to know what’s in their food, we also believe that a state-by-state piecemeal approach is incomplete, impractical and costly to implement for food makers.
 More importantly, it’s confusing to consumers.